svt/bridge/README.md

 - [ ] A fully customizable grid layout

 ## Download and install
-Built packages are available on the releases page.
+Built binaries are available on the releases page.

 [Releases and downloads](https://github.com/svt/bridge/releases)